 Every state has various rules or laws in connection with sale of real estate.
 And these policies are continually changing.
 A REALTOR is a professional in their industry and will show you how to deal with the piles of papers required to sell a home.

 Finding the Home Is the Easy Part

 Even in today’s market of homes going under contract in just a few days, finding a home is still the easiest part for buyers.
-You will discover more than 180 steps that must be done when selling a home.
+You will discover so much must be done when selling a home.
 You need someone that has the knowledge and experience to help you buy or sell successfully!